rhettg/yakapi/yakapi/README.md

 ### ci (command injection)

 This service translates commands into motor settings.
+There are two redis streams that a implementation must interact with:

+* `yakapi:ci` stream of accepted commands
+* `yakapi:ci:result` results of executing commands (XADD with the same id as the command)

 ### cam

 The camera component can current serve an image if placed in a configured path.

+**TODO**: Redis-ify